devWRM/cli-demo-zomato-with-api-key/README.md

 ## Usage

 From your command prompt,
-`cd` into the parent director after cloning. run `bundle install` run `bin/run`
+`cd` into the parent director after cloning

+run `bundle install`

+run `bin/run`

 ## Contributing